Meet Our New Henna Stencils!

-All of our henna stencil designs are created by Shalina, Mihenna’s founder and a first generation Indian-American.
+All of our henna stencil designs are created by Shalina, Mihenna’s founder and first generation Indian-American.
 Read more about her journey to share her love of henna with everyone on our About Us page.
 Shalina uses her background in design to recreate traditional styles, to modernize traditional symbols, and to conjure completely new henna tattoos.
 Every stencil is unique to Mihenna and embodies our goal of self-love and self-confidence.
 We’re here to help you feel good and look good doing it.

 Flame Thrower Henna Stencil